WICG/capability-delegation/README.md

 - Many merchant websites host their online store on their own domain but outsource the payment collection and processing infrastructure to a Payment Service Provider (PSP) to comply with security and regulatory complexities around card payments.
-This is workflow is implemented as a "pay" button inside the top (merchant) frame where it can blend better with the rest of the merchant’s website, and payment request code inside a cross-origin `iframe` from the PSP.
+This workflow is implemented as a "pay" button inside the top (merchant) frame where it can blend better with the rest of the merchant’s website, and payment request code inside a cross-origin `iframe` from the PSP.
 The [Payment Request